 Common Types of Premises Liability Injuries

-One other premises liability accident that is fairly common to retail environments involves insufficient lighting or security in attached parking lots.
+One other premise liability accident that is fairly common to retail environments involves insufficient lighting or security in the attached parking lots.
 The failure to provide sufficient lighting may result in injuries due to a trip or a slip and fall.
 A lack of sufficient lighting may also constitute negligence if a shopper is attacked or assaulted because the parking lot was unsafe.

 Other premise liability accidents can involve a failure to maintain the property.
 For instance, a homeowner may allow wiring to fray or fail to properly ground certain electrical outlets.
 Over time, the condition may deteriorate and a handrail or other metal object may become electrified.
 Needless to say, this scenario can result in serious or fatal injuries.